 The first foreshore and seabed agreement, between Ngati Porou on New Zealand's East Cape and the Crown, was ratified on October 31, 2008.
 The agreement protects customary rights of Ngati Porou while retaining wider public access to Ngati Porou coastal areas.

-The National Party won the treasury benches on November 8, 2008, and entered into a confidence and supply agreement with ACT, United Future, and the Maori Party.
+The National Party was elected on November 8, 2008, and entered into a confidence and supply agreement with ACT, United Future, and the Maori Party.
 The deal with the Maori Party included repeal of the Foreshore and Seabed Act 2004.

 National had not campaigned on repealing the Foreshore and Seabed Act 2004.
 Prime Minister John Key and Attorney General Christopher Finlayson, a list MP, did an unexpected U-turn from National’s emotional iwi/Kiwi billboards of 2005, just three years earlier.